NexusDAO/nexus-dao-indexer/README.md

-## NexusDAO Indexer (proof of concept)
+## Aleo Indexer

-This repository show cases consumption of an NexsuDAO Substreams and saving it to a database using Diesel.
+This repository show cases consumption of an Aleo Substreams and saving it to a database using Diesel.

 ## Requirements